Dave-team/Knowledge-base/Business principles.md

 - Think about the real problem to solve.
 This is can be different from what others say - don't just parrot people.
 - Understand how important it is - "How important is this, really?"
 - Do we have the solution or something similar from the past already?
+- Is there a different way of doing it?
 - Scientific method.
 Why are hypotheses for an issue?
 Then try the most obvious potential reasons first and see if it works.
 Narrow the list of hypothesis down as fast as possible.
 Think if I can fix it before asking others or before thinking it can’t be done.
 - When dealing with a hard problem, let it be and sleep on it to get support from the subconscious mind.
 It's the 'obsess and let go strategy'.
 Work intensely on problem and if there's no progress, let go and do something else to switch the context.
 - If there's time, solve a problem multiple ways and se what works best
 - Do not ever forget to know your reasons for why you made a decision.
 Every time you make a decision, write down your reasons for the decision.
 Document the underlying thoughts
 - Think about your mistakes: what could you have done differently?
 What were the signs that you got in that situation?
+- Only focus on making the most important decisions, don't spend much time on trivial decisions - reduce as many trivial choices as possible
 - Talk about the problem with others - things can bring in new perspectives that help getting unstuck.
 Even consider rubber duck debugging.
 This can help:
     - Fresh perspective that you probably wouldn't have gotten by just thinking for yourself
     - Learn something new: how would someone else solve the problem you're having?
 How is their thinking different from yours?